 Description

-The forecourt, raised well above the road on a stone retaining wall, is defined by palmette headed railings set on a low stone wall.
-The railings step back in front of the house, where there is a central iron gate hung on megalithic gate posts.
-To the right, the graveyard is also raised and railed with trefoil-headed railings, with a small railed enclosure containing the plain pink granite war memorial for Bettws.
+The raised forecourt is defined by palmette-headed railings set on a low stone wall.
+The railings step back in front of the house, where a central iron gate is hung on megalithic gate posts.
+The graveyard to the right is also raised and railed, with trefoil-headed railings, and contains a small railed enclosure housing a plain pink granite war memorial for Bettws.
+A porch with two doors provides access to the chapel’s interior.
+The schoolroom stands corner to corner with the chapel and has a central collar truss, plastered ceilings and walls, a boarded dado, a raised desk centrally placed at the back, and reversible iron-framed pine benches.
+A door connects the schoolroom to the chapel.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.